-- Flawed political processes (elections, the participation ofthe electorate) an d
+- Flawed political processes (elections, the participation of the electorate)

 - Weak political culture (tolerance, accommodation, respect for election results).

 These are the inevitable legacies of dictatorial regimes when they are ousted.
-Coupled with a lack of experienced political leadership, as all those who had the expertise in statecraft are sidelined in the new regime and those who waged the campaign are not well equipped to understand the intricacies of governing a complex political economy, the country normally remains adrift in this phase.
-Consequently, they fail to improve the quality of life of the common man which was the main driving force for their independence
+Coupled with a lack of experienced political leadership, as all those who had expertise in statecraft were sidelined in the new regime and those who waged the campaign were not well equipped to understand the intricacies of governing a complex political economy, the country normally remains adrift in this phase.
+Consequently, they failed to improve the quality of life of the common man, which was the main driving force for their independence

-However, after some time, people start demanding the civic amenities which had been badly disrupted during the revolutionary phase, creating disillusionment among the masses about the competence of the new leadership which has the institutional legitimacy but now faces a crisis of performance legitimacy.
-Thus, a new phase of instability starts which is then exploited by the remnants of the old regime in collaboration with their old foreign benefactors.
-It will take time and a lot of sacrifices on the part of the people and help from the global actors, formal and non-governmental, to straighten the economic and political governance of the states.
+However, after some time, people started demanding the civic amenities that had been badly disrupted during the revolutionary phase, creating disillusionment among the masses about the competence of the new leadership, which has institutional legitimacy but now faces a crisis of performance legitimacy.
+Thus, a new phase of instability starts, which is then exploited by the remnants of the old regime in collaboration with their old foreign benefactors.
+It will take time, a lot of sacrifices on the part of the people, and help from the global actors, formal and non-governmental, to straighten the economic and political governance of the states.

 Thank you very much for reading the article